Music & the Spoken Word: Choir

-The Grammy Award-winning Tabernacle Choir at Temple Square is a 360-voice choir that was founded in Utah in 1847, one month after the Mormon pioneers entered the Salt Lake Valley.
+The Grammy Award-winning Choir is a 360-voice choir that was founded in Utah in 1847, one month after the Mormon pioneers entered the Salt Lake Valley.

 Called "America's Choir" by U.S. President Ronald Reagan, all members of the choir are volunteers and are not remunerated.
-The choir is led by director Mack Wilberg.
+The Choir is led by director Mack Wilberg.

-In addition to Music and & Spoken Word, the Choir performs regularly throughout the year, including an annual Christmas Concert, Pioneer Concert, and various other concerts as well providing music for the LDS General Conference.
-The choir has also been on national and international tours.
+In addition to Music and & Spoken Word, the Choir performs regularly throughout the year, including annual Christmas, Pioneer, and various other concerts, as well providing music for the LDS Church's general conference.
+The Choir has also been on national and international tours.

 Orchestra

 The Orchestra at Temple Square was created in 1999 in order to increase the aesthetic and musical quality of performances.
 The Orchestra frequently provides accompaniment for the weekly radio and TV broadcasts.

 The Orchestra also undertakes its own concert season performing from standard orchestral literature, which has included Mahler's Symphony No. 4, the Firebird Suite by Stravinsky and Symphony No. 9 (from The New World) by Dvořák.

-Like the Tabernacle Choir, the 110-member Orchestra is made up of volunteers, some of whom are also professional musicians.
+Like the Choir, the 110-member Orchestra is made up of volunteers, some of whom are also professional musicians.

 Organ and organists

-The organ in the Tabernacle is a very visible and notable part of the Tabernacle.
+The Salt Lake Tabernacle organ is a very visible and notable part of the building.
 The original organ was made by Joseph Harris Ridges (1827–1914), a native of Australia, and contained seven hundred pipes.
-However, the number of pipes is now 11,623, making the Tabernacle organ one of the world's largest pipe organs.
+However, the number of pipes is now 11,623, making it one of the world's largest pipe organs.
 The current organ is largely the work of G. Donald Harrison of the former Aeolian-Skinner organ firm.
 It was completed in the late 1940s.
 The organ has undergone a few minor modifications since that time.

-Presently, the Tabernacle organ is played regularly by five main organists when accompanying the choir.
-Richard Elliott, Andrew Unsworth, and Brian Mathias are full-time organists, while Bonnie Goodliffe and Linda Margetts are part-time organists.
+The organ is currently played by five main organists when accompanying the Choir.
+Richard Elliott, Andrew Unsworth, and Brian Mathias are full-time organists, while Linda Margetts and Joseph Peeples are part-time organists.

 The "Spoken Word"

-The announcer opens and closes the broadcast with an adaptation of Richard L. Evans's hallmark phrase, beginning with, "From the Crossroads of the West, we welcome you to Temple Square in Salt Lake City for Music and the Spoken Word with the Mormon Tabernacle Choir and Orchestra at Temple Square."
-The announcer introduces the music with information about the piece, or with short scriptural or literary passages.
-At some point, usually near the middle of the program, an inspirational spoken message is delivered.
-The quote, "Again we leave you, from within the shadows of the everlasting hills; may peace be with you, this day and always," signals the end of the program, and it is usually followed by the choir singing the hymn "God Be with You Till We Meet Again".